-Nancy Pitman, aka Brenda McCann, is a former member of the Manson Family.
-Nancy first met the Manson family through her friend Deirdre Lansbury, the daughter of actress Angela Lansbury.
+Nancy Pitman, aka Brenda McCann, a former member of the Manson Family, first met Charles Manson and his family through her friend Deirdre Lansbury, the daughter of actress Angela Lansbury.

-Nancy Pitman was described by district attorney Vincent Bugliosi as a tough, vicious little girl, filled with hostility that was just waiting to erupt.
-According to a visitor who knew Nancy “She was NOT vicious.
+District attorney Vincent Bugliosi described Nancy Pitman as a tough, vicious little girl, filled with hostility that was just waiting to erupt.
+But according to a visitor to this website who knew Nancy from high school, Nancy wasn’t vicious at all; “She was NOT vicious.
 She was a sweet little girl, and I adored her.”

-James and Lauren Willett were associates of the Manson family.
-After the Tate/LaBianca murder trial, Nancy Pitman, Priscilla Cooper and a pair of ex-convicts named Michael Monfort and James Craig moved into a cabin in Guerneville along with the Willetts and their infant daughter Heidi.
+After the Tate/LaBianca trial, Nancy Pitman, Priscilla Cooper and a couple of criminals named Michael Monfort and James Craig moved in together in a cabin in Guerneville.
+James and Lauren Willett, who were friends of the Manson family, decided to move in with Pitman and her friends.
+They took their infant daughter, Heidi, with them.